bqqbarbhg/tower/doc/document.md

 application needs to call `glFlushMappedBufferRange()` after writing to guarantee that the data is visible to the GPU.
 If the buffer is coherent, this is not required and the data is automatically guaranteed to reach the GPU.
-There is no clear winner here: The two approaches need to be benchmarked and unfortunately, most likely different drivers and hardware will have wildly different results.
+There is no clear winner here: the performance is dependent on the platform.

-There is one exception to the mapping of buffers: If OpenGL compatability mode is requested, for example with `--gl-compat` __everything__ is mapped with `glBufferSubData()`.
-This is due to it being the most foolproof API.
+There is one exception to the mapping of buffers: If OpenGL compatability mode is requested, for example with `--gl-compat`, __everything__ is mapped with `glBufferSubData()`, since it's the most foolproof API.

 ## Case-study: Cable rendering